cindyjag/SpaceTimeInterferenceInAction/README.md

 # SpaceTimeInterferenceInAction

-# Temporal and Spatial Estimation Tasks – Data and Analysis
+# Motor and Perception Tasks – Data and Analysis

 This repository contains the data and R analysis scripts for the **Perception** and **motor** tasks described in our study on the relationship between temporal and spatial estimation in action.